codeceptjs/CodeceptJS/docs/pageobjects.md

 }).injectDependencies({ Data: require('./data.js') });
 ```

-This requires `./data.js` module and assigns it to `Data` argument in a test.
+This requires the `./data.js` module and assigns it to a `Data` argument in a test.